httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 ## Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
+The key words "MUST", "MUST NOT", "REQUIRED", "SHOULD", "SHOULD NOT", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} when, and only when, they appear capitalized, as shown.

 This document uses the Augmented Backus-Naur Form (ABNF) notation of {{RFC5234}} with the list rule extension defined in {{RFC7230}}, Appendix B. It includes by reference the DIGIT rule from {{RFC5234}} and the OWS and field-name rules from {{RFC7230}}.